totoberni/TAETPU/README.md

 ## Project Structure

-The project has been fully refactored to ensure that all scripts can be called from any directory, with proper path resolution and consistent logging.
+The project has been organized with a standardized configuration system that ensures all components use a centralized YAML configuration with environment variable support.

 ```
 .